marcoigorr/marcoigorr/README.md

 ### Newbie game-hacking programmer 👋

-- 💻 Studying and coding insanity with C++
+- 💻 Studying and coding mostly for school

-- :books: Trying to learn Direct3D...

 <!--
 **marcoigorr/marcoigorr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.